 • All four sides of the home have porches, and every bedroom has a balcony.

-• The Wonder House has also been referred to as The Crazy House and The House of a Thousand Gadgets.
+• The Wonder House has also been called The Crazy House and The House of a Thousand Gadgets.

 • Tours are available on a weekend if you make a reservation in advance online.